 In the UK however, horses really found their place in paintings.
 George Stubbs arguably revolutionised the genre with his focus on anatomical realism, while the British class system portrayed the ownership of horses as social status, and the popularity of horse-racing and fox-hunting created a whole range of sporting art featuring horses.

-Also offered in the same auction is a collection of watercolours, sketches and illustrations by Scottish artist George Denholm Armour OBE (1864-1949) and preliminary works by his close friend and fellow horse-enthusiast, Joseph Crawhall III (1861-1913).
+Our 27th May Country Pursuits auction includes a collection of watercolours, sketches and illustrations by Scottish artist George Denholm Armour OBE (1864-1949) and preliminary works by his close friend and fellow horse-enthusiast, Joseph Crawhall III (1861-1913).

 The pair were both linked with the Glasgow Boys school of art, regularly travelled in Morocco and Spain, and were skilled artists of animals and birds.
 They met on a hunting and painting holiday before joining up to run a stud farmhouse in Wheathampstead, Hertfordshire.
 When Armour married in 1898, Crawhall was his best man.